Magnificent Seven (gymnastics): Individual All-Around finals

 In the individual All-Around finals, Dominique Moceanu had a big balance check after her punch front on the balance beam which ultimately knocked her out of contention when she only scored a 9.600.
 Despite the low score she still managed to finish 9th in the all-around.
 In stark contrast, Dominique Dawes and Shannon Miller both started out on the uneven bars, and after the first two rotations (uneven bars and balance beam) they were in 1st and 2nd place respectively.
-The excitement however, proved to be short lived.
+The excitement, however, proved to be short-lived.
 Miller came up short on her first tumbling pass on floor (a double layout), and stepped out of bounds on her last tumbling pass on floor (a full twisting double back).
 A score of 9.475 dashed any dreams of a medal for her.
 Next up was Dawes, and while doing a punch front on floor she fell out of bounds.
 She scored a 9.000 and just like that team USA was completely out of the all-around contention.
 Miller ended up placing 8th, while Dawes placed 17th.
 World champion Lilia Podkopayeva took the title and the gold, while the three Romanians took revenge for their disappointing team bronze by sweeping the other medals (Gina Gogean won silver, and Simona Amânar and Lavinia Miloşovici tied for bronze).

 Event finals

 Vault

-During event finals team USA did considerably better.
-On day one of event finals on vault both Shannon Miller (subbing for an injured Kerri Strug) and Dominique Dawes competed.
-Neither were flawless, with Miller falling on her second vault, and they finished 6th (Dawes) and 8th (Miller).
+During the event finals team USA did considerably better.
+On day one of the event finals on vault, both Shannon Miller (subbing for an injured Kerri Strug) and Dominique Dawes competed.
+Neither was flawless, with Miller falling on her second vault, and they finished 6th (Dawes) and 8th (Miller).
 Simona Amânar of Romania won with a 9.825 average, while Mo Huilan of China finished second (9.768) and Gina Gogean of Romania third (9.750).